pranshulrajyan/Learning-dsa/README.md

 - Rotation of an Array by k places
 - Move Zeros in an Array
 - Linear Search in Array
-- Union of two Sorted Arrayss
+- Union of two Sorted Arrays
+- Intersection of two Sorted Arrays

 ## Author